awemorris/PlayfieldEngine/README.md

 ### NoctLang

-**NoctLang** is a lightweight scripting language designed specifically for `PicoPicoScript`.
+**NoctLang** is a lightweight scripting language designed specifically for Playfield.
 With a game-oriented syntax, it emphasizes clarity, instant startup, and tight integration with the engine.

 The built-in JIT compiler supports a wide range of CPU architectures,